-Transformation Risk Assessment: To appropriately identify and manage risks from material change initiatives within the Bank, a Transformation Risk Assessment ("TRA") process is in place to assess the impact of transformation on the Bank's risk profile and control environment.
-This process considers impacts to both financial and non-financial risk types and is applicable to initiatives including regulatory initiatives, technology migrations, risk remediation projects, strategy changes, organisational changes and real estate moves within the Bank.
+Transformation Risk Assessment: To identify and appropriately manage risks from material change initiatives, a transformation risk assessment process is in place, which enables assessing the impact on the Bank's risk profile and control environment.
+The assessment considers impacts to financial and non-financial risk types and is mandatory for a subset of initiatives, categorized as Key Deliverables (typically includes regulatory initiatives, technology migrations, remediation initiatives, strategy and organizational changes, etc.) In 2023, the scope of the Transformation Risk Assessment was expanded to cover the Bank's future joint ventures and strategic investments, to implement requirements of the bank's updated Joint Venture and Strategic Investment Policy.

-Risk Appetite: NFR appetite is the amount of non-financial risk the Bank is willing to accept as a consequence of doing business.
-The NFR appetite framework provides a common approach to measure and monitor the level of risk appetite across the firm.
-NFR appetite metrics are used to monitor the operational risk profile against the Bank's defined risk appetite, and to alert the organisation to impending problems in a timely fashion.
+Risk appetite: Non-financial risk appetite reflects the amount of non-financial risk the bank is willing to accept in pursuit of its strategy.
+The non-financial risk appetite framework provides a common approach to define the level of risk appetite across the firm, and monitor exposure against this appetite.
+NFR appetite metrics are used to monitor the operational risk profile against the bank's defined risk appetite, and to alert the organisation to impending problems in a timely fashion.
+In 2023, on the basis of the 2022 pilot of an enhanced risk appetite framework, design amendments have been made resulting in the introduction of residual risk tolerance in conjunction with the RCA process.
+This introduces defined consequences for given combinations of likelihood/severity and Risk Type, further enduring the level of non-financial risk the bank is exposed to is within appetite.